pernaletec/diogenet_py/COMPILING.md

 While working on the client this edit-compile-run cycle can get a bit slow (webpack isn't the fastest while compiling typescript).
-To address this issue a "dev server" is provided that automatically detect any change in the source, compilet it and then place the compiled client into `diogenet_py/static/client/`.
+To address this issue a "dev server" is provided that automatically detect any change in the source, compile it and then place the compiled client into `diogenet_py/static/client/`.
 To run this dev server the following command must be used instead of `npm build`: